Last updated: 22 October 2021

-As a company, Lumi does not meet the requirements and as such is not legally obliged to appoint a Data Protection Officer (DPO).
-However, we have nominated our Head of Information Security as the person with overall responsibility for GDPR and matters of data privacy and protection.
-His name is Dave Palmer and you can contact him on firstname.lastname@example.org
+Lumi does not need to appoint a Data Protection Officer (DPO).
+However, we have nominated our Chief Technology Officer as the person with overall responsibility for GDPR and matters of data privacy and protection, and is contactable at firstname.lastname@example.org.

 To keep you updated on how we comply with legislation, we may update this statement from time to time, which will always be published here on our website.

 This Lumi document has been classified as ‘Public’.
-This means that Lumi has deemed the information contained herein as freely available outside of the business, or intended for public use.
+This means that Lumi has deemed that the information contained herein is freely available outside of the business or is intended for public use.